latj/hub-spoke-microhack/README.md

 # Finished?
 Delete your lab

-- Delete the resource group hub-spoke-microhack and mock-prem-microsoft
+- Delete the resource group hub-spoke-microhack, mock-prem-microsoft and spoke-microhack
+- Remember to remove the Azure policy assignment and policy definition